 |floodOPT Example Workflow within studioSL|

 studioSL offers a convenient way to apply floodOPT to a 3DSL run for flood management purposes and forecasting.
-The starting point is a 3DSL simulation with an acceptable well-level history match (see more about history matching here).
-The well-level history match is an important component of any reliable forecast.
-Since floodOPT uses well-pair injection/production information, an acceptable well-level history matching is an important pre-requisite for applying the workflow.
+The starting point is a 3DSL simulation omodel with an acceptable well-level history match (see more about history matching here) or a surveillance model.
+In case of a simulation model, the well-level history match is an important component of any reliable forecast since floodOPT uses well-pair injection/production information.
 The basic steps in a floodOPT workflow are:

 Download our surveillance dataset here.